eon-com/SenseHatDriverForAndroidThings/README.md

 It includes the following features:

-- [x] LED 8x8 Matrix: draw pixels in differnt colors
+- [x] LED 8x8 Matrix: draw pixels in differnt colors; draw text in differnt colors
 - [x] Joystick: detects movement and button press
 - [x] Temperature and Humidity: reads temperature and humidity
 - [ ] OPEN: other sensors